HackerPoet/MarbleMarcher/README.md

 # Marble Marcher: Community Edition

-This is the community edition of Marble Marcher, created by [HackerPoet](https://github.com/HackerPoet).
+This is the community edition of Marble Marcher, created mainly by the members of the Marble Marcher Speedrunning Community on Discord.

-All credit goes to him for the original game.
+All credit goes to [HackerPoet](https://github.com/HackerPoet) for the original game.

 ## Goals
 Because version 1.1.0 is most likely going to be the last official version of Marble Marcher, we (as a community) have opted to create a community edition of the game.
 Here are our proposed changes: